apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 Hey all,

 I have just cut the new wave Airflow Providers packages.
-This email is calling a vote on the release, which will last for 72 hours - which means that it will end on $(date -d '+3 days').
+This email is calling a vote on the release, which will last for 72 hours - which means that it will end on $(date -d '+3 days') and until 3 binding +1 votes have been received.

 Consider this my (binding) +1.